 Compliance with LAMC Section 112.02 would ensure that noise levels attributed to new HVAC systems would not increase noise levels above City standards.
 In addition, implementation of City Building Code regulations would ensure that exterior living spaces, such as porches and patios, are constructed in a manner that noise levels do not exceed City noise standards.
-Therefore, this impact would be reduced to a level of less than significant.
+Therefore, this impact is less than significant.

-Impact 4.10-2GHK Development under the proposed Granada Hills-Knollwood Community Plan would not result in exposure of persons to or generation of excessive groundborne vibration or groundborne noise levels.
+Impact 4.10-2Development under the proposed plan would not result in exposure of persons to or generation of excessive groundborne vibration or groundborne noise levels.
 This impact is less than significant.

-During activities associated with potential development under the proposed plan, background operational vibration levels would be expected to average around 50 VdB, as discussed previously in this section.
+During activities associated with potential development under the proposed plan, background operational vibration levels could average around 50 VdB, as discussed previously in this section.
 This is substantially less than the 85 VdB threshold for people in the vicinity of the new development.
-Groundborne vibration resulting from operational activities would primarily be generated by trucks making periodic deliveries to the uses within the Granada Hills-Knollwood CPA boundaries.
+Groundborne vibration resulting from operational activities would primarily be generated by trucks making periodic deliveries to the uses within the CPA boundaries.
 However, these types of deliveries would be consistent with deliveries that are currently made along roadways to commercial uses in the CPA boundaries and are not anticipated to increase groundborne vibration above existing levels because the proposed plan would increase the level of uses (residential) that do not typically require this type of delivery and decrease the level of uses (office and commercial) that do.
+In areas where mixed-use development would occur, the residential uses would be located above the ground level and would therefore, not experience groundborne vibration.